0cjs/8bitdev/src/pmon/pmon.md

     removes most spaces.

 - `i`: Input from device.
 This command reads just one address and is guaranteed to read it only once.
-SP `a0000`, `n`, `p`, and:
+Sparams `a0000`, `n`, `p`, and:
   - `m1`: Use memory mapped I/O. `1` is the standard memory address space
     on all machines. `0` uses I/O address space on Intel/Zilog CPUs (the MSB is ignored) and may use a system-specific MSB or bank on systems without an I/O address space (Motorola, MOS).

 - `l`: Disassemble ("list") instructions.
 (Not yet implemented.)
-  SP `a0000`, `n`, `p`.
+  Sparams `a0000`, `n`, `p`.

 - `v`: Compare ("verify") memory.
 Parameters and behaviour same as `t`/copy:
-  SP `a0000` and `e0000` for the source; target address is `t0000`.
+  Sparams `a0000` and `e0000` for the source; target address is `t0000`.

 - `c`: Checksum/CRC a range of memory.
-SP `a0000` and `e0000`.
+Sparams `a0000` and `e0000`.
   Prints the memory range and CRC16 of the data in that range.
   - `wU`: write the lowest 16 bits of the checksum/CRC to to user variable _U._
   - XXX add params for other algorithms?

 ### Memory/Data Display/Change Commands

 - `r`: Display/set registers.
-Each parameter character corresponds to a register.
+Each paramchar corresponds to a register.
   Registers can be individually displayed during parameter entry by typing the register letter followed by a space, and set with register letter followed by a value (and optional space).
 The entire set of registers will be displayed after pressing Return/Enter to terminate parameter entry.
   - Parameters common to all CPUs are `p` (program counter), `s` (stack), and `f` (flags, status, condition codes or program status register).
   - 8080: `p0000`, `s0000`, `f00`, `a00`,